danielklimov/tkm/migration/readme.md

 After successful bulk migration and several incremental migrations, a set of test queries are run on source and target databases to ensure that all data have been copied, certain key indicators match on the source and on the target.
-Uni PACC application is tested on prod environment with several test user accounts to make sure there are no errors in relationships between tables, semantics of the data model is not damaged during migration, all files are in place.
+Uni PACC application is tested on with several test user accounts to make sure there are no errors in relationships between tables, semantics of the data model is not damaged during migration, all attached files are accessible.

-When there are no more errors, source applications go offline, the last incremental load is executed and the target system goes online.
+When there is no more errors, source applications go offline, the last incremental load is executed and the target system goes online.

 ### Data Layers ###

-These are the steps to move data from source DBs to target DB:
+These are the steps to move data from source DBs to the target DB:

-1. Extract changed records, move them to OCI object storage in csv files.
+1. Extract changed records, move them to OCI object storage in gzipped csv files.
 2. Read a file from OCI object storage, load it into a temporary table in the 'staging area' of the target database.
-3. Read temporary table, merge it into the permanent table in the 'staging area'.
+3. Read temporary table, merge it into the permanent table in the 'staging area' with updated/inserted/deleted timestamps and statuses.
 3. Select and transform data from tables in the staging area in the target database and merge results of the transformation into the final tables.

 After each step data ends up in one of three 'data layers':

-1. OCI Staging layer (OCI) - source data converted to gzipped csv files.
+1. OCI Staging layer (OCI) - source data in gzipped csv files.
-2. Target DB staging layer (STG)  - copies of data from source systems.
+2. Target DB staging layer (STG)  - copies of data from source systems with added timestamps.
 3. Business layer (BL) - data transformed to Uni PACC data model.

-### Independent DI Processes ###
+### Independence of DI Processes ###

 One 'STG' DI process loads a cnunk of changed records from one source table into one table in the STG layer.

-One 'BL' DI process loads changed records (or fully reloads) one table in the BL.
+One 'BL' DI process loads changed records or fully reloads only one table in the BL.

 Processes can be launched independently of each other.

-Processes can be launched several times without any negative consequences.
+Processes can be launched multiple times without any negative consequences.

 Processes can be chained together to form a 'pipeline' that loads several tables at once.
 Each process of the pipeline still can be launched